New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Jaguars stats and trends

-- Jacksonville has four wins against the spread in 15 games this season.

-- This season, the Jaguars won ATS in their only game as an underdog of 15.5 points or more.
+- The Jaguars covered the spread in their only game when underdogs by 16 points or more.

-- Jacksonville's games this year have gone over the point total four times in 15 opportunities (26.7%).
+- Jacksonville's games this year have hit the over in 26.7% of its opportunities (four times in 15 games with a set point total).

-- The Jaguars average 14.5 points per game, comparable to the 17.3 the Patriots surrender.

-- When Jacksonville scores more than 17.3 points, it is 2-4 against the spread and 1-5 overall.
+- When Jacksonville records more than 17.3 points, it is 2-4 against the spread and 1-5 overall.

-- Jacksonville is 3-5 against the spread and 1-7 overall when the team picks up over 315.5 yards.
+- Jacksonville is 3-5 against the spread and 1-7 overall when the team piles up more than 315.5 yards.

-- The Jaguars have 26 giveaways this season, while the Patriots have 27 takeaways.
+- The Jaguars have turned the ball over 26 times, one fewer times than the Patriots have forced turnovers (27).

 Home and road insights

-- This year, New England has gone over the total in five of eight home games.
+- This year, New England has gone over the total in five of eight games at home.

-- On the road, Jacksonville has two wins against the spread and is 0-7 overall.
+- Jacksonville has two wins against the spread, and is 0-7 overall, away from home.

-- This year, in seven road games, Jacksonville has gone over the total twice.
+- In seven away games this season, Jacksonville has hit the over twice.

-- The average point total in Jaguars away games this season is 45.4 points, 3.9 more than this outing's over/under (41.5).
+- The average point total in Jaguars away games this season is 45.4 points, 3.9 more than this contest's over/under (41.5).

 Powered by Data Skrive.